rdamazio/efis-editor/README.md

 - Checklist group renaming, reordering
 - Checklist metadata editing, including Garmin's default group/checklist
 - Keyboard shortcuts for navigation and editing
+- Renders (fake) live data in place of GRT tokens like %1% (see GRT user manual for all tokens)

 ## Disclaimer